 I do not know what the future holds.
 What I do know is this: I shape my future by my choices.
 I chose between the things that I learned from the time I was a child, and equality.

-I do not do this ignorantly.
-I support your right to choose how to live your life.
+I do not do this in ignorance.
+I have tried obedience, which is nothing more than a buncha hooey.
+I had to be true to myself.
+I support every person’s right to choose how to live their own life.
 My support of your needs is to allow you to become and do exactly what you want in life, without any interference.

 I appreciate every one of my LDS family and friends who I have known.
 I appreciate everyone who has shared my path even for a moment.
 I know you have taught me what you thought was right.
 I no longer want the strained relationships, nor do I need them.
 I want peace in my life that comes from knowing who I am, and who you are.

 I realize that my parents and teachers tried to teach me the truth.
 They did the best they could.
 I have read the Book of Mormon hundreds of times in my life.
 Each time, I realized that those who were destroyed throughout the book were the ones who thought they were better than those who had "the curse of dark skin."
 I know what the Book of Mormon scripture teaches about the "curse" of the Lamanites.
 It makes me sad to think that I ever thought of myself as better than others who may not look like or agree with me.
 I was a bigot and I justified it through the teachings of the LDS Church, my parents, relatives, and friends.

 Some of you have told me that I have been deceived.
 You won’t read the books I have read, so how can you make that statement?
 I have read the books offered by the Marvelous Work and a Wonder® and the books by The Real Illuminati®.
 You have not.
 I have accepted what makes me happy.
 A friend once told me something like this: “There is no power in heaven or hell that can prevent a person from finding the Truth when they are ready.”